Plandroid Help Documentation

 Parts tab

-Although you cannot modify the contents of the Catalog file itself, you can customise many aspects of how the Catalog is displayed.
+Although you cannot modify the contents of the Catalog file itself, you can customise many aspects of how the Catalog is displayed, including setting your Favourites, and filtering the catalog.

 Bring to Front, Send to Back